-- 1. To conscious on natural environment, levels and values of biodiversity - 2.
-To understand different types of natural resources, energy, and sustainability - 3.
-To identify different types of pollutions and able to know about various Environmental Act. - 4.
+- 1. To develop an awareness, knowledge, and appreciation for the natural environment. - 2.
+To understand different types of ecosystems exist in nature. - 3.
+To know our biodiversity. - 4.
+To understand different types of pollutants present in Environment. - 5.
 To know the global environmental problems.